-only dealer IN THE TRADE WITH A DEGREE in rare books & manuscripts
+only dealer WITH A DEGREE in rare books & manuscripts

 "…Thank you for sending me [your] great uncle’s personal copy of The Life of Dylan Thomas.
 As you know Thomas is a personal favorite of mine, and I appreciate your remembering me in such a thoughtful way.
 Rosalynn [Carter] joins me in sending you our warm best wishes…"